Anthropic principle: Dimensions of spacetime

 Max Tegmark expands on the preceding argument in the following anthropic manner.
 If T differs from 1, the behavior of physical systems could not be predicted reliably from knowledge of the relevant partial differential equations.
 In such a universe, intelligent life capable of manipulating technology could not emerge.
 Moreover, if T > 1, Tegmark maintains that protons and electrons would be unstable and could decay into particles having greater mass than themselves.
-(This is not a problem if the particles have a sufficiently low temperature.)
+(This does not occur if the particles have a sufficiently low temperature.)

 Lastly, if N < 3, gravitation of any kind becomes problematic, and the universe would probably be too simple to contain observers.
 For example, when N < 3, nerves cannot cross without intersecting.
 Hence anthropic and other arguments rule out all cases except N = 3 and T = 1, which describes the world around us.
+However, in 2019, James Scargill argued that complex life may be possible with two spatial dimensions.
+According to Scargill, a purely scalar theory of gravity may enable a local gravitational force, and 2D networks may be sufficient for complex neural networks.

 On the other hand, in view of creating black holes from an ideal monatomic gas under its self-gravity, Wei-Xiang Feng showed that (3 + 1)-dimensional spacetime is the marginal dimensionality.
 Moreover, it is the unique dimensionality that can afford a "stable" gas sphere with a "positive" cosmological constant.
 However, a self-gravitating gas cannot be stably bound if the mass sphere is larger than ~10^{21} solar masses, due to the small positivity of the cosmological constant observed.

-In 2019, James Scargill argued that complex life may be possible with two spatial dimensions.
-According to Scargill, a purely scalar theory of gravity may enable a local gravitational force, and 2D networks may be sufficient for complex neural networks.